-Students who do not meet the standards of Satisfactory Academic Progress at the end of the term will automatically be placed on warning for the following term.
-If a student is placed on warning due to an I or IP grade, their Satisfactory Academic Progress will be reassessed once the I or IP grade is replaced with the grade of an A or B. The I or IP grade must be replaced within the time frame stated in the catalog.
+SAP will be reviewed at the end of each term a student is academically enrolled.
+Students who do not meet the standards of SAP at the end of a term will automatically be placed on warning for the following term of enrollment.
+If a student is placed on warning due to an I or IP grade, SAP will be reassessed once the I or IP grade is replaced with a passing grade, as defined in the University's catalog.
+The I or IP grade must be replaced either within the time frame stated in the university catalog or by the extension date provided by the Student Review Committee.
 The warning will be lifted once the grade is replaced and the student has met SAP.